 Frida’s is located in Lahaina along the Mala Wharf area of Front Street.
 Frida’s offers a relaxed beachfront setting where you can bite into delicious eclectic Mexican fare while listening to the ocean.
 Whether you’re in the mood for a full meal or merely want to enjoy a hand-crafted cocktail or a shot of tequila, this is the place to go.

 In addition to traditional Mexican dishes, on the menu, you’ll also find Latin American inspired dishes that range from rib-eye mojo de Ajo and street tacos to tiger prawns, fresh fish, and cactus fries.
 Obviously, it’s perfect for that Cinco De Mayo party!
 It’s definitely one of Maui’s best restaurants.
+If you’re staying in a condo in Kaanapali, this fresh eatery is only a short drive away.

 Frida’s is open daily for lunch (11am-3pm) and dinner (4:30pm-9pm).

 The Lahaina Grill first opened its doors in 1999 and has won multiple awards, including Best Restaurant.
 Located right off of Front Street on Lahainaluna, the ambiance will impress.
-With tables covered in crisp white linen, walls decorated in an array of artwork, and tin-stamped ceiling above, the Lahaina Grill offers fine dining at its best.
+With tables covered in crisp white linen, walls decorated in an array of artwork, and a tin-stamped ceiling above, the Lahaina Grill offers fine dining at its best.

 Given the variety of options on the menu, it doesn’t matter if your preference is surf, turf, or vegetarian, you’re sure to find a favorite on the entree menu.
 Lahaina Grill also has a few signature items to choose from including their triple-berry pie, and seared ahi in a sesame crust.